mulle-nat/mulle-project/README.md

 File                  | Mode      | Description
 ----------------------|-----------|------------------
 `bin/release.sh`      | Overwrite | The release script
-`bin/release-info.sh` | Preserve  | Configuration options for git as a shell script `bin/formula-info.sh` | Preserve  | Configuration options for homebrew as a shell script
+`bin/version-info.sh` | Preserve  | Contains variable definitions for versioning
+`bin/formula-info.sh` | Preserve  | Configuration options for homebrew as a shell script

 The `...-info.sh` files are just shell scripts that are included by